mascaldotfr/CoRT/deploy/README.managed.md

 ```

 You can't call `warstatus.php` as-is from outside (wget or browser), so call
-directly php.
-Note that this behaviour is tweakable, but you gotta change the
+directly php from the cli.
+Note that this behaviour is tweakable, but you gotta
-source code.
+change the source code.

 ## It's running